We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-A person who has an egg intolerance is unable to digest eggs.
-This inability can result in various symptoms, including bloating, cramps, nausea, or diarrhea.
+People with an egg intolerance experience adverse reactions to eating eggs.
+This can result in various symptoms, including bloating, cramps, nausea, or diarrhea.

 Although an egg intolerance is not typically dangerous, it can be uncomfortable and bothersome.